Kitten (The X-Files): Production

-After season 10, actor Mitch Pileggi said to series creator Chris Carter regarding the lack of use his character, "I was whining last season about not having enough screen time or not having enough to do on the show.
+After season 10, actor Mitch Pileggi said to series creator Chris Carter regarding the lack of use of his character, "I was whining last season about not having enough screen time or not having enough to do on the show.
 And at one point when I was talking to Chris about it, I said, 'Is Skinner really hard to write for?'
 And he was like, 'No.' And I was like, 'Well, how come we haven't done it?'," he says, laughing.
 "It's funny, because Gabe Rotter was standing there, listening to this conversation, and he said that was when the light went off in his head."

 Filming for the season began in August 2017 in Vancouver, British Columbia, where the previous season was filmed, along with the show's original five seasons.

 The episode features the return of James Pickens Jr. as Alvin Kersh, who last appeared in the original series finale episode which aired in May 2002.
 Also guest starring is Haley Joel Osment playing a father-son role of John "Kitten" James (in flashbacks) and Davey James (in the present), whose casting was announced in October 2017.
 The role of young Walter Skinner was played by Mitch Pileggi's nephew, Cory Rempel.

 The episode was written by producer Gabe Rotter, his first writing credit for the series.
 Rotter had previously served as a writers' assistant during season 9.
 It was directed by Carol Banker, who was a script supervisor on the original series and who also directed an episode of The Lone Gunmen.